-If you have completed your O-level and looking to further your studies, join us at our Online Open House on 15 January 2022 to learn more about our suite of programmes and the possible progression pathway to a Bachelor’s Degree.
+If you have completed your O-level and looking to further your studies, join us at our January Open House on 20 January 2024 to learn more about our suite of programmes and the possible progression pathway to a Bachelor’s Degree.

 *Excluding graduate certificate and short courses.